box-community/sample-jwt-app-primer/README.md

 This document describes a method for provisioning Box applications using OAuth2 with JWT.
 It is aimed at developers wishing to build server-based applications or scripts that target personal- or group-owned enterprise content.

-## OAuth 2 with JSON Web Tokens (JWT)
+## A (Very) Short Introduction to OAuth2 and the Problem it Solves

+Imagine you are a Box user and you have an application that want to access your Box files.
+You'd like to grant this access and you have no reason to mistrust the app, but nevertheless you are a good security-minded Box user and some concerns come to mind:

+1. Authentication: Will I have to share my Box/SSO credentials with the app?
+2. Authorization: How do I know what the app can do with my files?
+3. Revocation: How am I be assured that I can turn that sharing off in the future?

+OAuth2 is an industry-standard authorization framework designed to address these concerns.
+Specifically:

+1. Your credentials are never shared with the app.
+Instead, Box gives the app a unique, time-limited token with which the app can make Box API calls on your behalf.
+2. The app developer must specify up front what permissions ("scopes") it needs on your files.
+Prior to authorizing access you can review and confirm the requested permissions.
+Box enforces those permissions at the API level.
+3. At any time, you can tell both the app and/or Box to stop sharing your data.
+Future API calls from the app will be rejected as unauthorized.

+## The Two Flavors of OAuth2

-Traditional "3-legged" OAuth was designed for mobile/browser application development.
+*"3-legged" OAuth2* was designed for mobile/browser application development.
 It enables users to securely share their content (such as Box files) with a 3rd party application and revoke that permission at any time.
 For many years this was the only authentication method provided by Box.

 3-legged OAuth has some design features that make it great for mobile/browser apps but difficult to use with enterprise/administrative scripts and applications.
 The browser-based authentication model requires human interaction and is difficult to script.
 It requires the application to maintain and update certain pieces of authorization state over time, the loss of which can disable the application.
 It does not play nicely in environments with concurrent/HA processes.

-OAuth 2.0 with JSON Web Token (JWT) has emerged as an alternative to the traditional "3-legged" OAuth authentication model.
-It differs from 3-legged OAuth in some key ways that make it more suitable for server-based applications:
+*OAuth2 with JSON Web Token (JWT)* was designed for server-to-server interaction (batch jobs, adminstrative tasks, etc.) It differs from 3-legged OAuth in some key ways that make it more suitable for server-based applications:

 + **JWT auth does not require human interaction beyond the initial setup and configuration.** During the configuration process a developer will select the permissions the application will need to do to perform its tasks (e.g. 'Manage Enterprise Users' or 'Manage Groups').
 An Enterprise co-admin pre-authorizes the application with those specific permissions.
 The JWT authorization process is then fully programmatic and no browser interaction is required.